boris06/Frequent_Subgraph_Mining_in_Oceanographic_Multi-level_Directed_Graphs/README.md

 ## Prerequisites

 * R project - in this project the version 3.3 was used due to the igraph0 library, which is deprecated.
-In case of inaction, copy the igraph0 library directly under the directory C:\Users\...\Documents\R\win-library\3.3
+In case of problems, copy the subdirectory R/igraph0 library directly under the directory C:\Users\...\Documents\R\win-library\3.3
 * Python (version >= 2.7) with the following libraries: matplolib, shapely, basemap,glob, zipfile and os

 ## Package description